How To Start A Health Budget Without Overspending

 Upon signing up, you will be required to answer a series of questions related to your lifestyle, mental health and body to generate your Digital Twin.
 Your Digital Twin will give you a detailed insight to how each part of your body is doing.

 As the name suggests, this feature will help you to check any new or persisting symptoms.
 Key in your symptoms, answer several questions and then you can take the necessary steps based on the outcome.

 If you have something to worry about after checking your symptoms, you can always connect with a doctor in just a few minutes through a video or phone call, from the comfort of your home.

 This feature is free for Prudential customers, while costs RM10 for non-Prudential customers.

 Set your fitness goals and make a plan to achieve them!
-With this feature, you will be able to track your progress, benefit from Fitness Challenges, and more importantly, keep your motivation level high!
+With this feature, you will be able to track your progress, and keep your motivation level high!

 Other Pulse features that you can benefit are Find a Nearby Clinic or Hospital and Dengue Alert.